 - Time zones - The advantage of a wide reach comes with a certain disadvantage that can not be ignored.
 The virtual environment enables the space to compress, but you can't expect participation of the people who are ready to count their sheep. :) You also need to think of the fact, that your virtual attendees might not be able to sit by their computers the whole day.
 Offering your content on-demand would be the most convenient solution for this issue.

 A hybrid event is an event that combines the best of both worlds.
 Whiles virtual events take place fully online and in-person events fully offline, hybrid events are simply something between an offline and an online event.
 It is basically an in-person event with the reach into the virtual world.

 With that being said, it is obvious what the pros and cons of hybrid events are, as they come from in-person and virtual events.
 There are, however, a few things that stand out.

 - Increased reach - The first thing is definitely the number of attendees you will be able to reach when your event has both offline and online approach.
 That means you will be able to connect with the people personally attending your event and the people who access your event online.

 - Attract more sponsors - This advantage associates with the previously mentioned advantage.
 Hybrid events tend to have big reach as they combine online and offline attendees.
 Sponsorship is not just about the money, they also drive positive publicity, targeted communities and value to your event.

-Unfortunately, hosting a hybrid event is not just all rainbows and unicorns.
+As much as it sounds great to be able to combine both in-person and virtual event advantages, hosting a hybrid event is not just all rainbows and unicorns.
 Each event form has its own pros and cons, and also hybrid events have their disadvantages, which ought to be mentioned.